kieranbrowne/Nest/README.md

 sustain life.
 'Njmh' references the repetitive imagery of Islamic geometric patterns.
 For Muslims, these patterns symbolise infinity, extending beyond the material world in the same way as God.
-'Nest' is not so much passing a judgement or asking comparison of the three representations so much as highlighting the desire to understand the universe as a cross-cultural element of humananity.
+'Nest' is not so much passing a judgement or asking comparison of the three representations so much as highlighting the desire to understand the universe as a cross-cultural element of humanity.

 I find software to be a potent medium for engaging with ideas of the universe.
 In the physical world complexity emerges out of innumerable iterations of a few simple rules and algorithms.
 The same is